csgcmai/lqp_face/ReadMe.txt

 'odir/features', whereas learned models on different feature types with different parameters can be located 'odir/features/data'.
 Learned models are numpy binary files and can be loaded into python by calling load function of numpy.
+Apart from config.py, there are other example configuration files that can be found in the same directory.

 For computing features only, you can either configure config.py or call run.py with command line arguments.
 Call run.py with '--help' flag to see all the available command line options.

+2.3 Demo
-However before running through set of experiments we recommend you to run the test script.
+However before running a thorough set of experiments we recommend you to run the demo script, i.e.

+python demo.py path_to_output_dir path_to_LFWA_images_folder number_of_experiments

+E.g.

+python demo.py /tmp/experiments /data/lfwa 2

 This script will hopefully enable you to find out potential problems (if any) with your installation.
-See the 'test.py' for further details and options.
+This demo script will (by default) run three experiments using LTP features.
+Note that running the complete demo program requires a system with 3Gb memory and takes around 1.5 hours on an i7 machine.
+Running only two experiments takes around 8 minutes.
+See 'demo.py' for further details and options.

+Once done you can run the demo notebook (demo.ipynb) to visualize the results.

+You can visualize the demo results directly without running the experiments by either running the demo-nb.html or running the provided demo notebook.
+We also provide some excerpts from our experiments notebook (see feat-exp-nb.html).

 Acknowledgements:
 =================